Mosquitoes, long the enemy, are now bred to help prevent the spread of dengue fever

 “They are going to bite you, but you won’t get dengue,” she said.

 Burakoff reported from New York City.
-AP journalist Marko Álvarez contributed to this story from Medellín.
+AP journalist Marko Álvarez contributed to this story from Medellín, Colombia.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.